-(*Don’t Touch My Cookies originally appeared in the November 2012 edition of MomSense)
+*Don’t Touch My Cookies originally appeared in MomSense, November 2012.

-Maybe I’d been brainwashed by all those picture-perfect cookies flaunting themselves on the cover of the magazines in the grocery store but I was bound and determined to produce a collection of showcase cookies for when my family came on Christmas Day.
-Oh, I’d let people eat them of course, after they’d been sufficiently adored.
+Maybe the picture-perfect cookies flaunting themselves on the cover of the magazines had brainwashed me but I felt determined to produce a collection of showcase cookies for when the family came on Christmas Day.
+Oh, I’d let people eat them of course.
+After my beauties had been sufficiently adored.

-I helped the kids roll out their dough and plunked the cookie cutters on the table.
-While they fought over the snowman and the candy cane and the extraneous elephant, I carefully pressed out stars and bells- only stars and bells because those are the classy shapes.
-Pinterest-worthy cookie shapes.
+I scattered cookie cutters on the table and helped the kids roll their dough.
+While they bickered over the snowman and the candy cane and the extraneous elephant (where did he come from?), I meticulously pressed out stars and bells.
+Only stars and bells.
+Those are the classy, Pinterest-worthy cookie shapes.

-Once baked and cooled, the kids slathered their misshapen figures with red and yellow and green icing while I hoarded the white and powder blue.
-I dotted the points of my star with white, spiraled out the center in blue, trimmed the bells in geometrical patterns and embellished with candy pearls.
-By jingles, I was good.
+Once baked and cooled, the kids slathered their misshapen creations with red and yellow and green icing, allowing me to hoard white and powder blue.
+I dotted the points of my stars with white, trimmed bells in evenly spaced lines of blue, and painstakingly secured candy pearls and flecks of silver.

 ‘Tis the season for us moms to lighten up.
 Starting with me.